 If you’re thinking of going, please make sure you allow enough time to experience as much of it as you can.

 My fiancé and I both agreed that we could have easily stayed for two weeks (or even two months!).
-What a place.
+What a city.

-Have you been to the city before?
+Have you been before?
 Would you add anything to this Perth travel guide?
 Comment below!